 While knee surgery is often considered to be relatively safe, it’s a procedure that’s not reversible and it limits your range of motion.
 Furthermore, a replacement knee isn’t permanent.
-Eventually, it’ll need to be replaced.
+Eventually, it’ll also need to be replaced.
 Patients have also complained about recovery times as long as a year.

 For this reason, it may be a good idea to consider alternatives to knee surgery first.
 One such alternative is stem cell therapy for knees.
+Stem cells are the body’s natural building blocks of healing.
+Stem cell treatment boosts the body’s natural ability to heal.
+It can be an effective treatment for knee pain without the use of invasive surgery or addictive and potentially deadly pain medication.

 Stem Cells for Knees: How Does It Work?